As a market and policy leader, we build, own, manage and fund affordable US made Resilient Solar Solutions® for public purpose entities.

-Secure Futures, LLC, a solar development company headquartered in Staunton, VA, combines state-of–the-art solar technology with an innovative business model to make commercial scale solar readily affordable in Virginia, helping customers to realize the economic benefits, environmental benefits, and community benefits of solar energy.
+Secure Futures, LLC, a solar development company headquartered in Staunton, VA, combines state-of–the-art solar technology with an innovative business model to make commercial scale solar readily affordable in Virginia, helping customers to realize the economic, environmental, and community benefits of solar energy.

-The company currently owns and operates over 636 kilowatts of solar properties in Virginia, which will save over 20,600 tons of CO2 over their 35-year lifetime.
-The company expects to double its capacity in 2014, and to quadruple its growth in 2015.
+The company currently owns and operates over two MegaWatts of solar properties in Virginia, which will save over 63,160 tons of CO2 over their 35-year lifetime.
+The company expects to double its capacity in 2017.

 WE CO-DESIGN, finance, install, and maintain signature solar solutions with and for tax-exempt entities to reduce their electricity costs and to hedge against future utility price increases.